 What better way to show your body respect than to meet its most basic needs?

-When I say feed your body adequately, I don’t just mean getting in enough calories.
+When I say feed your body well, I don’t just mean getting in enough calories.
 I also mean eating the types of foods that satisfy you, including your cultural foods.

 Too many people add their cultural foods to their list of forbidden foods—foods they avoid out of fear they’ll ruin their health or cause unwanted body changes.